apache/drill/_docs/sql-ref/003-operators.md

 The concatenate operator is an alternative to the [concat function](/docs/string-manipulation#concat).

-The concat function treets NULL as an empty string.
+The concat function treats NULL as an empty string.
 The concatenate operator (||) returns NULL if any input is NULL.